 41 Pages Posted: 11 May 2022 Last revised: 10 Jun 2023

 Date Written: May 11, 2022

-Keywords: robust optimization, robust satisficing, robust analytics, predictive analytics, prescriptive analytics, side information
+Keywords: robust optimization, robust satisficing, robust analytics, prescriptive analytics, side information

 Suggested Citation: Suggested Citation